HomeSpan/SomfyRTS/README_DRAFT.md

 * Add a small OLED or 7-segment LED display to the device to provide a more direct indication of the selected channel.

-* Use (or create) a HomeKit-enabled sun-sensor to trigger HomeSpan Somfy to raise and lower shades
+* Use (or create) a HomeKit-enabled sun-sensor to trigger HomeSpan Somfy to raise and lower shades.

+---

+### Feedback or Questions?

+Please consider adding to the [Discussion Board](https://github.com/HomeSpan/HomeSpan/discussions), or email me directly at [homespan@icloud.com](mailto:homespan@icloud.com).